-The Trust only awards grants once there is a of level certainty in the income due to be received.
-With any downturn in income, the Trust is in a position to adjust grant levels accordingly by limiting new special awards, to ensure that the Trust remains to be a going concern. to ensure that the Trust remains to be a going concern.
+The Trust only awards grants once there is a level of certainty in the income due to be received.
+With any downturn in income, the Trust is in a position to adjust grant levels accordingly to ensure that the Trust remains to be a going concern.